← All services Service

 The program also provides an "observation space" for the older generation.
 It allows them to see, in a systematic and transparent way, what young people do across different settings and roles, and where they are growing stronger or facing difficulties.

 Today, SPALDA Academy operates within an ecosystem of over 100 people, including independent assessors, mentors, and experts from diverse disciplines.
-As this ecosystem grows over time, the program continues to develop and be refined in light of new needs, feedback, and current research.

-Next Generation (NextGen) Individual Mentoring
+Next Generation (NextGen) Individual Advisory

 Not every family has a young generation group large enough to run a full SPALDA Academy program.
 Sometimes there is a single young shareholder, sometimes a single child, or someone the family sees as "closest to this role."
 In some cases, even when the young person has graduated from university, reached their 30s, and is preparing to assume responsibility at a board level, they may still not feel fully ready.